 Islanders' Ryan Pulock: Two points in last 12 games

-Pulock is scoreless in his last four games and only has a goal and an assist in his last 12 contests.
+Pulock is scoreless in his last four games and only has two points in his last 12 contests.

-On the season Pulock has six goals and 14 assists and has proven not to be afraid to shoot the puck as he has 131 shots on goal.
-Defensively he is still a work in progress but his minus-9 rating for a team that has its share of goaltending issues shows that there is still hope for Pulock to develop into a solid second-pair defender.
+On the season Pulock does have six goals and 14 assists in 52 games and has shown he's not afraid to shoot the puck with 131 shots on goals.
+He does have a minus-9 rating so work needs to be done in the defensive end but better goaltending would also help to improve that mark.
+The bottom line is Pulock has had a solid first full season at the NHL level and could still develop into the a reliable second pair defender who start on the first power play unit.

 More News